-If you ask me what’s the best stitch to make a crochet potholder – I’ll say it’s definitely the Thermal stitch.
-Thermal stitches create that beautiful thickness that potholders need in order to give you proper protection from heat.
+If you ask me what the best stitch is for making a crochet potholder, I’ll definitely say it’s the Thermal stitch.
+Thermal stitches create that beautiful double-thickness potholders need to provide proper protection from heat.

-These double thick crochet potholders would be fantastic as trivets to keep your table safe from hot pots and oven trays.
-They’re also perfect for safely removing hot trays from the oven.
+This double-thick crochet potholder would be fantastic as a trivet to keep your table safe from hot pots and oven trays.
+It’s also perfect for safely removing hot trays from the oven.

 The nature of the Thermal stitch is that it is worked on two rows at the same time, which creates a double thick crochet potholder.
 It’s like making two squares and joining them together, but with this technique, you’re doing it all in one go.